 Being A Cognitive Magnet:

 Let's say I have a story in my mind that says rotten things always happen to me.
-With this story I might assume to walk around in life like a detective, seeking and searching for negative things, so that I may prove that the story in my head — that bad things happen to me — is really true.
+With this story I might walk around in life like a detective, seeking and searching for negative things, so that I may prove that the story in my head — that bad things happen to me — is really true.
 There's so much data in the world that one could find data to prove just about any story.

 Narrative therapy can teach us to change the “narrative,” or reality, in our minds so that we start to act as a cognitive magnet that attracts and expects good things in our lives.